 But here’s something we do know.
 The higher-frequency radio waves that are proposed to carry 5G mobile communications don’t pass through obstacles as easily as the frequencies now carrying 4G LTE service.
 At those higher frequencies the shorter wavelength radio waves are blocked a lot more easily by things like the walls of your house, the leaves on trees in your front yard and by us – that is, by human bodies.

 They also have a much shorter range than we’re used to with 4G frequencies.
 Some reseach indicates 5G waves may have a viable range of well under a mile.
 By constrast, 4G LTE waves commonly reach several miles, and under certain atmospheric conditions can stretch as far as 30 miles.
 That difference in signal range means we’ll likely have 5G small cells installed almost everywhere.

 But hey, a number of industry observers and analysts say there’s no need to worry about all this stuff right now, because 5G devices and networks still won’t be available to most consumers for some years to come.
 Rather than the often-mentioned 2019 timeframe, they believe 2021 or even 2022 is more realistic for most of us to expect usable 5G cell service in our cities and towns.

 One thing is certain – it will be interesting to watch it all happen.
 And of course we’ll keep you up to date right here.

 Can’t wait for 5G?
 Need a stronger cell signal right now?
-Click the bar below.
+Click the button below.